angelobdev/Crayon/README.md

 I'm a computer engineering student and I love computer graphics, so I thought I would try to build my own engine using C++ and OpenGL.

-This project aims to be fully-functional and easy-to-use, if it'll grow enough I'll make a documentation... at the moment you can just look at code and figure out yourself how it works.
+This project aims to be fully-functional and easy-to-use, if it'll grow enough I'll make a documentation... at the moment you can just look at examples code and figure out yourself how it works.

-Hope you enjoy!
+Hope you enjoy ❤️

 ---

 ## Getting started 🚀

-The project has been developed on both Windows and macOS (using CLion).
+The project has been developed on and macOS (using VSCode), it should support Windows and Linux as well even tho neither of them has been tested yet.
-If you want to run it you can use CMake.

 ### How to clone the project